Trump was COVID positive before debate, ex-aide says in book

 Trump announced in a tweet early on Oct.
 2, 2020, that he and first lady Melania Trump had tested positive for the coronavirus.
 He was admitted to Walter Reed National Military Medical Center later that day.

 But Meadows writes that Trump first tested positive on Sept.
-26, three days before the debate and the same day that he held a Rose Garden ceremony for his final Supreme Court nominee, Amy Coney Barrett, according to the paper.
+26, three days before the debate and the same day that he held a Rose Garden ceremony for his final Supreme Court nominee, Amy Coney Barrett.
 Trump traveled that evening to a rally in Pennsylvania.

 Meadows, Trump’s fourth and final chief of staff, writes that he received a call from the White House doctor as Trump’s helicopter was lifting off from the White House for the rally.
 Meadows says he was informed that Trump had tested positive and was instructed to stop the president from departing.